8 Most Common Workplace Injuries for Factory Workers

 2. Slip and Falls

-Employers have a responsibility to keep floors clean and dry to prevent slip and fall injuries.
-This is especially important in factories where many workers have to move around quickly.
+Employers are responsible for keeping floors clean and dry to prevent slip-and-fall injuries.
+This is especially important in factories, where many workers have to move around quickly.

 Some factories must use oils and other liquids in the manufacturing process.
 When these liquids end up on the floor, workers are a risk of a number of injuries.

 Depending on the severity of the fall, someone can sustain broken bones, spinal injuries, sprains, or traumatic head injuries.
-All these have the potential of keeping an employee out of work for an extended period of time.
+All these have the potential to keep an employee out of work for an extended period of time.

-Employers must ensure their factories get properly cleaned every day.
-They must also have a safety protocol in place for when a spill happens.
+Employers must ensure their factories are properly cleaned every day and have a safety protocol in place for spills.

 3. Overexertion